- Teams competing in tournaments 9U – 12U will be subject to a 6 inning or 1 hour and 45 minute time limit.

 - Seeding will be made available to all advancing coaches as soon as possible to prepare their team.

-- Pastime Tournaments does NOT have a mandatory pitching limit on innings pitched.
+- Mid-America Tournaments does NOT have a mandatory pitching limit on innings pitched.

 - HOWEVER, please remember that you are responsible for these young men and the futures they may have.